Hecate2/neo-ruler/README.md

     - Difficult to know the reason of exceptions raised from inside the `vm`
 - private-chain-based
   - run a private chain with a consensus node and an outer node.
 The outer node accepts RPC requests from Python, and is run in a visual studio C# debugger with source codes of NEO.
   - Assisted by [DumpNef](https://github.com/devhawk/DumpNef), you can relate the InstructionPointer of the vm to the bytecodes in `.nef` files and the original Python codes of contract.
+Create breakpoints in `ExecutionEngine.cs` to debug at assembly level.
   - Pros:
     - Easy to watch the internal procedures in the blockchain.
 Easy to detect errors.
     - Almost the same as production environment